ROCm/rocBLAS/.github/CONTRIBUTING.md

     if(incy < 0)
         y -= ptrdiff_t(incy) * (n - 1);
     ```
     After that adjustment, the code does not need to treat negative increments any differently than positive ones.

-(Note: Some blocked matrix-vector algorithmns which call other BLAS kernels may not work if this simple transformation is used; see TRSV for an example, and how it's handled.)
+    Note: Some blocked matrix-vector algorithmns which call other BLAS kernels may not work if this simple transformation is used; see TRSV for an example, and how it's handled there.

 18. For reduction operations, the file [reduction.h](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/library/src/blas1/reduction.h) has been created to systematize reductions and perform their device kernels in one place.
-This works for `amax`, `amin`, `asum`, `nrm2`, and (partially) `dot` and `gemv`. `rocblas_reduction_kernel` is a generalized kernel which takes 3 *functors* as template arguments: One to *fetch* values (such as fetching a complex value and taking the sum of the squares of its real and imaginary parts before reducing it), one to *reduce* values (such as to compute a sum or maximum), and one to *finalize* the reduction (such as taking the square root of a sum of squares).
+This works for `amax`, `amin`, `asum`, `nrm2`, and (partially) `dot` and `gemv`. `rocblas_reduction_kernel` is a generalized kernel which takes 3 *functors* as template arguments:
+        One to *fetch* values (such as fetching a complex value and taking the sum of the squares of its real and imaginary parts before reducing it)

+        One to *reduce* values (such as to compute a sum or maximum)

+        One to *finalize* the reduction (such as taking the square root of a sum of squares)

     There is a `default_value()` function which returns the default value for a reduction.
 The default value is the value of the reduction when the size is 0, and reducing a value with the `default_value()` does not change the value of the reduction.

 19. `<type_traits>` classes which return Boolean values can be converted to `bool` in Boolean contexts.
 Hence many traits can be tested by simply creating an instance of them with `{}` initialization syntax and using it in a Boolean context:
     ```c++
-    template<typename T, typename = typename std::enable_if<std::is_same<T, float>{} || std::is_same<T, double>{}>::type>
+    template<typename T, typename = typename std::enable_if<std::is_same<T, float>{} ||
+                                                            std::is_same<T, double>{}>::type>
     void function(T x)
     {
     }